X-Ryl669/eMQTT5/README.md

 BSD socket API is used with only minimum feature set (only `recv`, `send`, `getaddrinfo`, `select`, `socket`, `close/closesocket`, `setsockopt` is required).

-The only options used for socket (optional, can be disabled) are: `TCP_NODELAY`, `fcntl/O_NONBLOCK` If your platform supports `SO_RCVTIMEO/SO_SNDTIMEO` then the binary code size can be reduced even more.
+The only options used for socket (optional, can be disabled) are: `TCP_NODELAY`, `fcntl/O_NONBLOCK`, `SO_SNDTIMEO`, `SO_RCVTIMEO`)

-Please check the `MQTTClient.cpp` file for two different examples of platform support (from complete, deterministic, Posix based implementation to simplest embedded system)
+Please check the [MQTTClient.cpp](https://github.com/X-Ryl669/eMQTT5/blob/master/lib/src/Network/Clients/MQTTClient.cpp) file for two different examples of platform support (from complete, deterministic, Posix based implementation to simplest embedded system)